{{ summaryTitle }}

 Worked Examples:

-A caregiver enters M, S, T, selects Beginning sound to letter, and uses cue lines such as M | moon, S | sun, and T | turtle.
-The Student Sheet prompts with the cue words and asks the learner to choose Mm, Ss, or Tt from the target bank.
-The Cue Ledger should show those three cues as Used.
+A caregiver enters M, S, T, selects Beginning sound to letter, and adds M | moon, S | sun, and T | turtle.
+The student sheet prompts with cue words, the targets show Mm, Ss, and Tt, and Cue Ledger should mark all three custom lines as Used.

-Challenge Review With Distractors
+Challenge Review With Extra Choices

-Troubleshooting A Cue List
+Cleaning A Cue List

-A pasted cue list contains A | apple, A | ant, and a line that only says ball.
-The Cue Ledger marks the first A cue as Used, the second as Duplicate, and the line without a leading letter as Skipped.
-Running Clean list keeps the first valid cue for each letter and removes unusable rows from the editable list.
+A pasted list contains A | apple, A | ant, and a row that only says ball.
+The ledger marks the first A as Used, the second A as Duplicate, and the line without a starting letter as Skipped.
+Clean list keeps the first valid cue and removes the unusable rows.

 FAQ: